hftamer/team-readings/README.md

 ### Purpose

-This repository contains a list of the re-engagement team's (optional) assigned 1:1 readings with my notes on them.
-At the start of each 1:1 round, each member of the team will be assigned a reading to complete.
-These readings are generally about a technology or methodology relevant to the work we do here at HelloFresh.
-The goal of these readings is to expand every team members' knowledge across our entire stack of work.
+This repository contains a list of my personal notes on the re-engagement team's (optional) assigned 1:1 readings.
+At the start of each round of 1:1s, the team will be assigned a reading to complete.
+These readings are generally about a technology, methodology, or engineer experience relevant to the work we do at HelloFresh.

+### Goals

+There are a few goals these readings hope to achieve:

+1. challenge or expand an engineer's current understanding of a particular technology or methodology
+2. educate an engineer about a new technology or methodology
+3. develop an engineer's ability to reason about solutions to a problem and adequately discuss their tradeoffs

-I've open sourced these my notes to allow the team to collectively benefit from these notes and to harness the advantages of open source by allowing the team to contribute to the notes if necessary.
+I've open sourced these my notes to allow the team to collectively benefit from them and to harness the advantages of open source by allowing the team to contribute to the notes and collectively learn from them.

 At the start of each 1:1 cycle, I'll publish a basic template of the reading's document and at the end of it, I'll publish my notes.
 This is done to encourage team members to actually read the reading and not just wait on the notes :)

 ### Organization